Student Summer Scholar Application Process

-We are now accepting 2013 S3 Applications.
-Please apply online by January 25, 2013.
-Registration opens November 1, 2012 and closes at 11:59 PM, January 25, 2013.
+We will be accepting 2014 S3 Applications beginning on November 1, 2013.
+Please apply online by January 24, 2014.
+The online application system opens November 1, 2013 and closes at 11:59 PM, January 24, 2014.
 There will be NO administrative support after 5:00 PM.
 PLEASE NOTE: Your application is incomplete if you have not uploaded your application document.
 INCOMPLETE APPLICATIONS WILL NOT BE CONSIDERED.
 NO DEADLINE EXTENSIONS WILL BE GRANTED.
 You should receive an email confirming your application submission.
 If you do not receive an email, then your submission has not been made.
 Please contact us if you have any questions or concerns about your submission.

 1. Project Goals/Scope

 2. Project Feasibility

 3. Faculty Narrative: Quality of Student Learning Experience

 The program is available to undergraduate students at GVSU who have not yet completed the requirements for graduation.
 It is expected that the student will be enrolled at GVSU as an undergraduate for at least one full semester of study beyond the period of the award.

 All tenured, tenure-track, visiting, and affiliate GVSU faculty are eligible to sponsor S3 students.
 Faculty will commit an appropriate portion of their time to effectively and actively mentor a student; they will be expected to have a limited teaching load for Spring/Summer semester.

 Faculty are expected to disclose any, pending or successful, applications for additional funding during the Spring/Summer Semester.